 Nearly two-thirds of all car trips in the United States are less than 5 miles.
 In this scenario, we envision half of these trips are walked or bicycled.
 Trips less than 1 miles are walked (20 minutes per day), and trips 1 to 5 miles are cycled (6 to 30 minutes per day).

 In this scenario, car travel reflects a significant increase in electric vehicles, hybrids, and low carbon fuels.
-This scenario envisions a progressive annual rate of adoption of low carbon driving strategies such that by 2050, baseline emissions have been reduced by 90%.
-This scenario assumes there is no change from baseline in total car vehicle miles traveled or levels of active transportation.
-In addition to significantly lowering greenhouse gas emissions from cars, low carbon driving reduces health risks from fine particulate matter.
+You can input the percent of vehicle miles traveled (VMT) that are carbon-free from full electrification of cars.
+This scenario assumes there is no change from baseline in total car VMT or levels of active transportation.
+In addition to significantly lowering greenhouse gas emissions from cars, low carbon driving reduces health risks from tailpipe emissons of fine particulate matter.
 Particulate matter ("road dust") formed from tire and brake wear is not eliminated by electric vehicles.